 William & Company

-Or WILCO, as the locals call it, carves out a nice niche in Raleigh's blossoming N. Person St. neighborhood, serving as a seriously-chill interpretation of your classic cocktail bar.
+Or WILCO, as the locals call it, carves out a nice niche in Raleigh's N. Person St. neighborhood, serving as a seriously-chill interpretation of your classic cocktail bar.
 With its stuffed couches, upholstered chairs and funky décor, this comfortably-hip spot impersonates a cozy living room to a tee.

 Foundation

 When winter comes on strong, go underground to one of the coziest spots in downtown Raleigh.
 Foundation, tucked away in the heart of Fayetteville St., is a secluded spot featuring plenty of ambient lighting, a gorgeous wood bar, exposed brick walls, great local art and a quirky, lodge-in-the-woods vibe.
-Foundation also specializes in locally-sourced bar ingredients from herbs to ginger ale and sodas.
+Foundation also specializes in locally sourced bar ingredients, from herbs to ginger ale and sodas.
 Come in for seasonal specialty drinks, cocktails made with local liquors and local craft beers on tap.

 Insider tip: Look for the neon Foundation sign, located below street level against a staircase, at the bar entrance.
-For specials on all N.C. cocktails, visit on a Sunday.

-A post shared by Alli (@a.bay_bay_) on
+A post shared by FOUNDATION (@foundation_bar)

 Aunty Betty's Gin & Absinthe Bar